mattybrad/drumkid2/manual.md

 If there is a future firmware update (to introduce new features or fix bugs), this can be loaded onto the module by following these steps:
 1. Turn off the power to your Eurorack system
 2. Unscrew the module so you can access the circuit board
-3. On the rear circuit board, find a device labelled "Raspberry Pi Pico"
+3. On the rear circuit board, find a device labelled "Pico 2"
 4. Connect one end of a USB micro cable to the Pico (but don't plug it into your computer yet)
 5. While holding down the "BOOTSEL" button on the Pico, plug the other end of the USB cable into your computer, then release the BOOTSEL button
 6. The Pico should now appear as a mass storage device on your computer (if not, unplug the cable and try the previous step again)
 7. Drag and drop the new firmware (a ".uf2" file) onto the mass storage device
 8. Once the file is successfully transferred, remove the USB cable from the Pico and screw it back into your case
 9. Turn on your Eurorack system and check that the module is working as intended

-## Thoughts about Drumkid
-It's been quite a journey getting to this iteration of Drumkid.
-The original Drumkid ran on an iPad in around 2013, then I released a hardware version in 2020.
-This Eurorack version is being released in 2025.
-While I have done some other things with my life in the intervening years, there's no doubt that I've spent an awful lot of time developing different versions of Drumkid.
-I have gone a long way down the rabbit hole of this apparently niche idea.

 ## Hacking
 Drumkid is a hackable project - it is designed so that anyone with the right skills can modify it, or use the design as the basis for their own projects.
 The C++ code, Kicad schematic/PCB files, and other related material, are all available on Github at [github.com/mattybrad/drumkid2](https://github.com/mattybrad/drumkid2).
 What follows is an overview of this module's design: